 This page may contain affiliate links; please see my full disclosure for policy details.
 I earn commissions if you shop through the links on this page.

-We all love a beautiful layer cake covered in creamy frosting, but the elegance of serving a bundt cake with maybe a dusting of powdered sugar or a pretty icing drizzling down the sides is always a welcome dessert to serve.
+We all love a beautiful layer cake covered in creamy frosting, but the elegance of serving a bundt cake, maybe with a dusting of powdered sugar or a pretty drizzle of icing down the sides, is always a welcome dessert.

 Lemon Cake Ingredients

-- Cake flour - for a soft and tender cake
+- Cake flour – for a soft and tender cake.
+If you don’t have cake flour, you can use all-purpose flour (the cake will just be slightly less tender)

-- Baking soda - this ingredient works with the lemon juice to leaven the cake so it rises.
+- Baking soda – this ingredient works with the lemon juice to leaven the cake, allowing it to rise.

 - Salt – enhances the cake flavor.